By Seth S. Leopold M.D., Professor, UW Orthopaedics & Sports Medicine

 When the weight-bearing surface of a joint called cartilage is lost or severely damaged that condition is called arthritis or degenerative joint disease.
 Normal cartilage is very smooth and slippery.
 Arthritic cartilage is rough and cracked.
 When the cartilage is gone completely bones beneath the cartilage on opposite sides of the joint rub against one another and this can be quite painful.

 Usually before considering surgery most knee specialists would recommend a course of non-operative management to see whether relief can be obtained without needing to go through the inconvenience and risk of surgery.
-Non-operative treatments for arthritis include pills (like Tylenol or an anti-inflammatory such as ibuprofen or one of the newer ones like Vioxx or Celebrex) or shots (either cortisone-type shots or a joint-lubricating fluid like Synvisc or Hyalgan).
+Non-operative treatments for arthritis include pills (like Tylenol or an anti-inflammatory such as ibuprofen or Celebrex) or joint injections (such as cortisone-type shots ).
 Some kinds of non-operative management don't involve medications at all: weight loss if appropriate activity modifications and sometimes use of a cane or a brace can help.
 But for some people with severe arthritis these aren't enough and the pain continues despite these efforts.
 In those instances surgery may be reasonable.

 For young people with arthritis (usually under age 40-50) it is desirable to avoid a joint replacement if possible since patients in that age group are very likely to outlive the joint replacement.
 In those individuals who represent a very unusual circumstance there are other surgical options available.
 It is reasonable to talk to your physician to find out which is best for you.

-For people in "middle age" or older a knee replacement is usually the best choice to relieve the pain of knee arthritis and restore a reasonable level of function.
+For people in "middle age" or older who have endstage arthritis and symptoms that are activity-limiting despite nonsurgical options, a knee replacement may be a reasonable choice to relieve the pain of knee arthritis and restore a reasonable level of function.
 There are two kinds of knee replacements: partial and total.

 When the arthritis in the knee is confined to just one side and as long as the pain is only on one side of the knee as well sometimes a minimally-invasive partial knee replacement can be performed (see figure 1).
 For more detail about this procedure click here.